-Kim: 'Deranged' Trump will pay for speech
+Trump and Kim call each other mad

 Kim Jong-un has said remarks by "deranged" US President Donald Trump have convinced him he is right to develop weapons for North Korea.

-In an unprecedented personal statement, via state media, Mr Kim said Mr Trump would "pay dearly" for his recent speech to the UN.
+In an unprecedented personal statement, Mr Kim said Mr Trump would "pay dearly" for a UN speech where he threatened to "totally destroy" the North if the US was forced to defend itself.

-The US president said on Tuesday that if America was forced to defend itself it would "totally destroy" North Korea.

-Mr Trump also mockingly called Mr Kim a "rocket man" on a "suicide mission".
+Mr Trump responded that the "madman... will be tested like never before".

-The two countries have been engaging in increasingly heated rhetoric in recent months.
+The two countries have engaged in ever more heated rhetoric in recent months.

+Mr Kim ended his statement by saying he would "surely and definitely tame the mentally deranged US dotard with fire".

+China responded to the war of words, warning that the situation was "complicated and sensitive".

 North Korea has been testing missiles at an unprecedented rate, and conducted its sixth nuclear test despite international condemnation.

-North Korean Foreign Minister Ri Yong-ho, who had earlier compared Mr Trump's speech to "the sound of a barking dog", has warned that Pyongyang could test a hydrogen bomb in the Pacific Ocean in response to the US president's threat.
+North Korean Foreign Minister Ri Yong-ho, who had earlier compared Mr Trump's speech to "the sound of a barking dog" has warned that Pyongyang could test a hydrogen bomb in the Pacific Ocean in response to the US president's threat.

 "It could be the most powerful detonation of an H-bomb in the Pacific," Mr Ri said, quoted by South Korea's Yonhap news agency.